Zeyu-Li/next-django-template/README.md

 Django backend with logger, email, unit tests

+### Testing

+When testing email use [mail.next-django-template.test](mail.next-django-template.test) to get the mailhog client to catch mail

 ### Admin

 If you want to make a superuser do `make createsuperuser` and that will create an admin with login credentials of the following: